nerdfiles/grammual/readme.md

 </div>
 </div>

-Grammuelle is a SASS minimalistic framework for building cellular designs (all puns intented).
+Grammuelle is a Declarative CSS (SASS) framework for building cellular designs (all puns intented).

 ## Example